Pradumnasaraf/open-source-with-pradumna/pages/How-to/guide/raise-issue-template.md

 ![issue7](https://user-images.githubusercontent.com/84350895/173595977-0b5b03f7-b2a9-45c9-84e8-5972a27eba6e.png)
 <br>

--> When you click on `New Issue` , you will get a list of 4 types of issues.
+-> When you click on `New Issue`, you are prompted with 4 types of issues -

 <br>